 Annie is a Red Dun 10 year old American Quarter Horse mare who is free leased to the program.
 She is a very sweet girl but can be nervous when working with new people.
 She has been having chiropractic work down to help her relax.
 She is in training preparing her for our spring and summer programs.
 She is best suited with a calm intermediate rider.

-Manue is a 10 year old Palomino Morgan gelding.
+Manue is a 12 year old Palomino Morgan gelding.
 He is the father of Gabriel and lifelong pasture mate to Gwynna.
 Manue was a stallion for such a long time of his life he still believes he is the boss.
-He is a training project for private lessons in the future.
-He has been ridden but is very green for the most experienced of riders.
+He may be a training project for private lessons in the future.
+He has been ridden by our instructor but is very green.
 He is a very smart and curious boy and begs for attention from everyone.

 We sometimes experience visits from our instructors other horses and ponies, Luna, Happy, and Bonnie.
 We will be excited to introduce them during Lessons and summer camps in the future!